mgechev/blog.mgechev.com/content/post/2014-02-05-angularjs-resource-active-record-http.md

 At first sight AngularJS seems like a magical framework, which does some weird but awesome things like dependency injection, data binding only by setting a single property to the magical object named $scope and many other things.

-If you look at the source code of Angular you&#8217;ll see a lot of smart and simple solutions for these magical problems.
-In this blog post I&#8217;ll describe the magic which stays behind `$resource`.
+If you look at the source code of Angular you’ll see a lot of smart and simple solutions for these magical problems.
+In this blog post I’ll describe the magic which stays behind `$resource`.
 I decided to write this blog post because of my recent experience in StackOverflow.
 One of the most misunderstood components of AngularJS was exactly the `$resource` service. `$resource` is two levels of abstraction above the XMLHttpRequest object (ok, may be three if we count `$httpBackend`).
-I&#8217;ve illustrated the usage of `$resource` through example which can be found at [GitHub][1].
+I’ve illustrated the usage of `$resource` through example which can be found at [GitHub][1].

-Before continuing with `$resource` I&#8217;m going to explain few important concepts.
+Before continuing with `$resource` I’m going to explain few important concepts.
 The first one is:

 ### Active Record